CynthiaSpinner/CollectionsMaster_Part1/README.md

 - Clear examples to guide implementation
 - Research prompts to learn core methods

-### **Advanced Collections (Guided Examples)**
+### **Dictionaries (Key-Value Practice)**
-- Partial code with blanks to fill in
+- Learn fast lookups with key-value pairs
-- Working examples to learn from
+- Practice adding, retrieving, and checking keys
-- "Fill in the blank" style learning
+- Understand when dictionaries are the right choice

 ## Key Learning Outcomes

 ### **Technical Skills:**
-- Master all core Array and List operations
+- Master all core Array, List, and Dictionary operations
-- Understand when to use different collection types
+- Understand when to use different collection types (indexed vs key-value)
 - Learn proper method organization and code structure
 - Practice input validation and error handling